WICG/webpackage/README.md

 Local sharing is quite popular, especially in Emerging Markets countries, due to cost and limitations on cellular data and relatively spotty WiFi availability.
 It is typically done over local Bluetooth/WiFi, by either built-in OS features like [Android Beam](https://en.wikipedia.org/wiki/Android_Beam) or with popular 3-rd party apps, such as [ShareIt](https://play.google.com/store/apps/details?id=com.lenovo.anyshare.gps) or [Xender](https://play.google.com/store/apps/details?id=cn.xender)).
 Typically, the locally stored media files and apps (APK files for Android for example) are shared this way.
 Extending sharing to bundles of content and web apps (Progressive Web Apps in particular) opens up new possibilities, especially if combined with a form of signing the content.
 Cryptographic signing could make it possible to afford the shared content the treatment normally reserved for the origin that content is claiming to be in - by verifying that the content indeed was produced by the holder of the corresponding certificate.

-### Physical Web.
+### Physical Web
 [Beacons](https://google.github.io/physical-web/) and other physical web devices often want to 'broadcast' various content locally.
 Today, they broadcast a URL and make the user's device go to a web site.
-This delivers the trusted content to the user's browser (user cna observe the address bar to verify) and allow web apps to talk back to their services.
+This delivers the trusted content to the user's browser (user can observe the address bar to verify) and allow web apps to talk back to their services.
 It can be useful to be able to broadcast a package containing several pages or even a simple web app, even without a need to immediately have a Web connection - for example, via Bluetooth.
-If combined with signature form the publisher, the loaded pages may be treated as if they were laoded via TLS connection with a valid certificate, in terms of [origin-based security model](https://tools.ietf.org/html/rfc6454).
-For example, they can use XMLHttpRequest against its service or use "Add To Homescreen" for the convenience of the user.
+If combined with signature from the publisher, the loaded pages may be treated as if they were loaded via TLS connection with a valid certificate, in terms of the [origin-based security model](https://tools.ietf.org/html/rfc6454).
+For example, they can use [`fetch()`](https://fetch.spec.whatwg.org/#fetch-api) against its service or use "Add To Homescreen" for the convenience of the user.

 ### Content Distribution Networks and Web caches.
 The CDNs can provide service of hosting web content that should be delivered at scale.
 This includes both hosting subresources (JS libraries, images) as well as entire content ([Google AMP](https://developers.google.com/amp/cache/overview)) on network of servers, often provided as a service by 3rd party.
 Unfortunately, origin-based security model of the Web limits the ways a 3rd-party caches/servers can be used.
 Indeed, for example in case of hosting JS subresources, the original document must explicitly trust the CDN origin to serve the trusted script.
 The user agent must use protocol-based means to verify the subresource is coming from the trusted CDN.
 Another example is a CDN that caches the whole content.
 Because the origin of CDN is different from the origin of the site, the browser normally can't afford the origin treatment of the site to the loaded content.
 Look at how an article from USA Today is represented: